CDCgov/trusted-intermediary/scripts/README.md

 ## Setup

-You can either run `start-here.sh` or follow the instructions below to load the environments variables required for these scripts
+Follow the instructions below to load the environments variables required for these scripts

 1. Copy `.env.template` to `.env`
     ```